 In other words, that kind of happiness evaporates quickly and leaves us wanting more.
 Things may last longer than experiences, but the memories that linger are what matter most.

-By offering up experiences or experiential rewards to your employees, you're creating a reward that your employee will talk about back in the office, re-live time and time again, and will instill some serious Fear of Missing Out (FOMO) when they post pictures of where they've been.
+By offering up experiences or experiential rewards to your employees, you're creating a reward that your employee will re-live time and time again, and will instill some serious Fear of Missing Out (FOMO) when they post pictures of where they've been.

-We recently introduced 350 new reward experiences to our Global Rewards Marketplace.
-From World Cup finals tickets to a Masai Mari Safari National Reserve tour, here are eight reward experiences your employees deserve – and really want!
+We recently introduced our Experiences Marketplace.
+From local wine tastings and brewery tours to weekend getaways, here are seven reward experiences your employees deserve – and really want!

 Many people like to wind down with a bottle of beer or a glass of wine.
-Give reward participants the opportunity to up their taste level with an Okanagan Valley, Napa Valley, or Windsor Caesars wine tour for two – including hotel accommodation.
+Give employee recognition program participants the opportunity to up their taste level with an Okanagan Valley, Niagara-on-the-Lake, or Vancouver Island Wine Tour or a Historical Brewery Tour in their home city.

 It's pretty much impossible to find someone who doesn't love either a certain kind of music or a specific sports team.
-With experiential rewards from our Global Rewards Marketplace, reward participants can attend the American Music Awards, Grammy Awards, and Emmy Awards after-party, or a concert at venues like the Scotiabank Arena or Rogers Arena.
+With experiential rewards from our Rewards Marketplace, participants can attend a concert at venues like the Scotiabank Arena or Rogers Arena or more intimate spaces like The Commodore Ballroom.
 We also offer tickets to plays, museums, fairs, conventions, and theme parks.

 We know that experiences are the best way to reward and recognize your employees.
 They’re more memorable, personal, and shareable than monetary rewards like cash and gift cards.
 And the best part?
 They empower employees to indulge in their passions, explore new hobbies, and challenge their comfort zones through thrilling adventures.